mttaggart/gitclass/README.md

 Or download from the Releases page.

 Then enter the new folder.
-You can run the scripts from where they are, or run `install` (as root) to install the files.
+You can run the scripts from where they are, or copy the executable to a directory in your path, `PATH` for example:

-    sudo ./install
+    sudo cp gitclass /usr/local/bin/

 ### Creating a classroom